Hippocampus kuda: Distribution and habitat

-The Hippocampus kuda inhabits waters from the Persian Gulf to Southeast Asia, Australia, Japan, and several Pacific islands including Hawaii, and is also found the eastern coast of Africa from Tanzania to South Africa, including the Indo-Pacific region ranging from the northwest Indian Ocean to the central areas of the Pacific Ocean.
+Hippocampus kuda inhabits waters from the Persian Gulf to Southeast Asia, Australia, Japan, and several Pacific islands including Hawaii, and is also found the eastern coast of Africa from Tanzania to South Africa, including the Indo-Pacific region ranging from the northwest Indian Ocean to the central areas of the Pacific Ocean.
 The majority of H. kuda populates the Chinese coast down to Australia.

 H. kuda inhabit estuaries, lagoons, harbors, littoral zones, and coastal seagrass beds, where they are found in shallow waters of up to fifty-five meters in depth.
 Their habitat regions can include (but are not limited to) tropical, saltwater, or marine regions.

 Biological development and reproduction

-Reproduction of the H. kuda is done primarily by the males.
-Eggs are fertilized by the male and are implanted in their pouches through an ovoviviparous process and it is the male who broods the eggs in its ventral brood pouch.
+The mating system of H. kuda is completely monogamous.
+The species engages in a unique courtship ritual before engaging in mating.
+The male will change its color patterns and dance around the female and while producing a clicking with the coronet.
+Eventually, the tails of the male and female intertwine and the female will place her eggs into the male's ventral brood pouch via an ovipositor.
 There may be up to one-thousand eggs in a singular pouch, where the developmental process can last from twenty to twenty-eight days.
 Birth, however, depends largely on the monsoon patterns, lunar cycles, and water temperature.
 Males typically go into labor during a full moon, and after birth, the baby seahorses average a length of seven millimeters.

-The mating system of the H. kuda is completely monogamous.
-The species engages in a unique courtship ritual before engaging in mating.
-The male will change its color patterns and dance around the female and while producing a clicking with the coronet.
-Eventually, the tails of the male and female intertwine and the female will place her eggs into the male's brooding pouch via the ovipositor.

 Predation

-H. kuda can only eat living, moving prey, such as larval fishes and zooplankton.
-They suck their prey through their snouts since they are subpar swimmers.
-Although minuscule, H. kuda cannot avoid predation due to their inability to camouflage.
-Most predators of the H. kuda include crabs, rays, tuna, and sea turtles.
-Even humans are considered a large predator of the H. kuda largely because of their economic benefits.
-H. kuda is at the bottom of its ecosystem with its population feeding crustaceans and larger fish.
-H. kuda are considered omnivores of their food web.
+H. kuda are omnivores, feeding on minuscule living prey, such as larval fishes and zooplankton, via suction feeding.
+They are not strong swimmers.
+Predators of H. kuda include crabs, rays, tuna, and sea turtles, as well as humans.